Italian Greyhound Lifespan

 The Italian Greyhound has an average lifespan of 14-15 yrs.
 Smaller breeds generally live longer, and well-cared-for Italian Greyhounds often exceed average lifespan expectations.

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
-The Italian Greyhound occupies a unique position among small breeds, weighing 7-14 lbs and carrying a temperament shaped by the toy group's heritage.
+Weighing around 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound has specific care needs shaped by its genetics and build.
+The Italian Greyhound stands out among small breeds, weighing 7-14 lbs and carrying a temperament shaped by the toy group's heritage.

 Factors Affecting Longevity